Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Create a private zone on Cloud DNS, and configure the applications with the DNS name.
 - [ ] Configure the IP of the database as custom metadata for each instance, and query the metadata server.
 - [ ] Query the Compute Engine internal DNS from the applications to retrieve the IP of the database.

+The correct answer is:

+**2. Create a private zone on Cloud DNS, and configure the applications with the DNS name.**

+### Explanation:

+**Option 2: Create a private zone on Cloud DNS, and configure the applications with the DNS name.**
+- **DNS Flexibility:** By creating a private DNS zone in Cloud DNS, you can create a DNS record for the on-premises database.
+Applications can be configured to connect to the database using its DNS name.
+If the IP address of the database changes, you can simply update the DNS record, and all applications will resolve the new IP address without requiring any changes in their configurations.
+- **Centralized Management:** This approach centralizes the management of the database's IP address and eliminates the need to update each application's configuration individually.

+**Why Other Options are Wrong:**

+**Option 1: Configure Cloud NAT for all subnets of your VPC to be used when egressing from the VM instances.**
+- **Purpose of Cloud NAT:** Cloud NAT is used to provide outgoing (egress) internet access for instances without assigning them external IP addresses.
+It does not help with managing internal connectivity between Google Cloud VPC and on-premises resources or with dynamic IP resolution.

+**Option 3: Configure the IP of the database as custom metadata for each instance, and query the metadata server.**
+- **Inconvenient Updates:** This method would require updating the custom metadata for each instance whenever the database IP changes, which can be cumbersome and error-prone.
+It lacks the flexibility and ease of use provided by a DNS-based solution.

+**Option 4: Query the Compute Engine internal DNS from the applications to retrieve the IP of the database.**
+- **Not Applicable for On-Premises:** The Compute Engine internal DNS is designed to resolve internal Google Cloud resource names to their respective IP addresses.
+It cannot be used to resolve the IP addresses of on-premises resources.

+### Conclusion:

+Option 2 is the most appropriate solution as it provides a scalable and maintainable way to manage the IP address of the on-premises database server.
+By using Cloud DNS with a private zone, you can ensure that applications in Google Cloud always connect to the correct IP address via the DNS name, even if the database's IP address changes.
+This method simplifies management and avoids the need for frequent reconfiguration of the applications.

 **[⬆ Back to Top](#table-of-contents)**